Turbomachines and Aircraft Propulsion

 Aircraft Engine Simulation for Reduced Noise, Improved Integration and Lightning Protection

 Improved Turbomachinery Design Processes for an Increasingly Demanding Industry

 Expected performances for modern aircraft engines have been steadily increasing.
-Because fuel costs are still one of the largest expenses for airlines, significant fuel efficiency improvements are required for new engine programs.
+Because fuel costs are still one of the largest expenses for airlines, significant fuel efficiency improvements are required for new aircraft engine programs.
 In parallel, rising environmental concerns lead to new, more stringent regulations in terms of noise and gas emissions for new turbomachines.

 Current market needs are pushing the aerospace propulsion industry to scale their production lines efficiently.
-Airline customers are facing reduced margins; new engines need not only better performance, but also to demonstrate improved maintainability, to increase their time-on-wing, and reduced development cycle cost.
+Airline customers are facing reduced margins; new aircraft engines need not only better performance, but also to demonstrate improved maintainability, to increase their time-on-wing, and reduced development cycle cost.

-Although the primary focus for engine makers is performance, engine noise has been reduced for each new engine generation.
+Although the primary focus for engine makers is performance, engine noise has been reduced for each new aircraft engine generation.
 In the light of many institutions like NASA, ACARE and ICAO noise disturbance will need to be further reduced to limit impact of flights on the community.
-As main contributors of flight noise, engine makers need to identify countermeasures to fan and jet noise to reach the ambitious target set for the future.
+As main contributors of flight noise, aircraft engine makers need to identify countermeasures to fan and jet noise to reach the ambitious target set for the future.

 Dassault Systèmes and the SIMULIA brand offer a unique software package to simulate aerodynamic noise generated in the bypass area.
 A detailed digital model of the aircraft engine enables the generation of accurate tonal predictions, as well as all interactions leading to broadband noise, in a single simulation.
 The video highlights the typical analysis and insights gained using our aircraft engine noise simulation workflow.